The Best Pegboard Systems To Organize Your Garage

 What Do I Do if the Hooks Keep Falling Off From the Pegboard?

-You can securely attach your peghooks to the board with either hot glue or zip ties.
+You can securely attach your peghooks to the board with hot glue or zip ties.
 Even though it doesn’t look as good, I recommend zip ties since you can still move the peghooks around your board without damaging it.

 Can You Use a Pegboard on a Concrete Wall?